logo

 Dear Miserable one,

 This sounds like a difficult situation for all involved.
-It could be a wonderful thing when ex-lovers become friends after they break up, but it's not always possible.
+It can be a wonderful thing when ex-lovers become friends after they break up, but it's not always possible.
 You say it’s starting to affect your girlfriend emotionally.
-It could be good to parse out in which ways this is affecting her — is this behavior from her ex consensual?
-You note that it’s a friendship, but if this behavior is unwanted from your girlfriend (such as the going out of his way to talk to her and see her), it may be worth considering taking some stronger steps.
-If she does want to continue to have a friendship with her ex, it could be helpful to set some boundaries with her and her ex that can allow you to feel comfortable in your relationship with her.
+It could be beneficial to parse out in which ways this is affecting her and whether or not the behavior from her ex is consensual If she does want to continue to have a friendship with her ex, it could be helpful to set some boundaries with her and her ex that might allow you to feel comfortable in your relationship with her.

-You may find it helpful to ask yourself some questions first to frame your discussion.
-For example, what are the particular reasons that his relationship with your girlfriend bothers you?
-Are you concerned that she will leave and go back to him?
+It might help to start with some personal reflection.
+For example, what about his relationship with your girlfriend bothers you?
+Are you concerned that she’ll leave and go back to him?
 Do you feel as though your relationship isn’t being respected?
-Are you concerned that his behavior isn’t respecting her wishes and is violating her sense of safety?
-Having some of the answers to these questions may frame the approach that you take during a discussion with your girlfriend.
+Are you concerned that his behavior doesn’t respect her wishes and is violating her sense of safety?
+Thinking through these questions may frame the approach that you take during a discussion with your girlfriend.

-• Then tell her how you're feeling: Sharing how this situation makes you feel allows you an opportunity to express your emotions.
+• Then tell her how the action makes you feel: Sharing how this situation makes you feel allows you an opportunity to express your emotions.
 One way to do this could be, “I feel as though he doesn’t respect our relationship, and when you continually hang out with him when he does this, it feels as though you don’t care as much about our relationship either.”

-• Work on some boundaries together: You can discuss the boundaries that feel comfortable to both of you so that she can maintain the relationships in her life that are valuable to her and you can feel confident and respected in your relationship.
-Not only do these include boundaries in the relationship between you and your girlfriend, but it also includes boundaries that are set between your relationship and her ex-boyfriend.
+• Work on some boundaries together: Not only do these include boundaries in the relationship between you and your girlfriend, but it also includes boundaries that are set between your relationship and her ex-boyfriend.
 Discussing how the boundaries between your girlfriend's ex will be set can help you get a better understanding of how your girlfriend is willing to navigate through this, too.
 Additionally, you can discuss how you will move forward if those boundaries are violated.
-One example of a boundary may include spending time together, but telling the ex-boyfriend that he needs to stop making those types of comments to the ex-girlfriend.
+One example of a boundary may include your girlfriend continuing to spend time with her ex, but telling the ex-boyfriend that he needs to stop making those types of comments to your girlfriend.

-If this is emotionally affecting your girlfriend because she doesn’t want him to be contacting her in this way, it may be worth setting firmer boundaries with the ex-boyfriend.
-If he isn’t abiding by these boundaries and he’s continuing to go out of his way to see her and talk to her, this could be considered stalking.
-Your girlfriend may consider recording instances of setting boundaries with the ex-boyfriend and when he violates them as evidence if your girlfriend seeks to get an order of protection, which is an order from the courts to stop violence or harassment.
+If the situation is emotionally affecting your girlfriend because she doesn’t want her ex to be contacting her in this way, it may be worth setting firmer boundaries with the ex-boyfriend.
+If he isn’t abiding by the agreed-upon boundaries and he’s continuing to go out of his way to see her and talk to your girlfriend, this could be considered stalking.
+Your girlfriend may consider taking note of the boundaries she and her ex agree to as well as documenting if he violates them.
+This will serve as evidence if your girlfriend seeks to get an order of protection.
+This is an order from the courts to stop a person continuing to act violently or harass.

 You may also find it helpful to talk your concerns out with a mental health professional beforehand.
 When speaking with your girlfriend, it may even take a few conversations to come up with a solution that works for both of you.
 You may also find that you aren't able to come to an agreement if your girlfriend isn't willing to set boundaries with her ex-boyfriend.
-In that case, you may want to think about how this relationship is meeting your needs and if continuing a relationship with your girlfriend is a scenario that will be fulfilling for you.
+In that case, you may want to think about how this relationship is meeting your needs and if continuing it will be fulfilling for you.
 Difficult conversations are, as the descriptor implies, potentially difficult.
-Despite the challenge, these conversations often help bring people to the same place on an issue and enable both to focus on a solution.
+Despite the challenge, these conversations often help people get on the same page about an issue and enable both to focus on a solution.

 Best of luck to you as you open the doors of communication,